 Cressida has worked at the Victoria & Albert Museum and Sotheby’s.
 She studied at the London College of Printing and the Royal College of Art.
-She has an MA in photography & was a freelance landscape photographer for 15 years.
+She has an MA in Photography and was a freelance photographer for 15 years.
 Lord and Lady Inglewood run Hutton-in-the-Forest, their historic family home and gardens which hosts a variety of summer events.

 Cressida’s other interests include gardening, art and architecture, travelling, theatre and opera.